When you’re ready to learn how to make soap, here are 6 of the best soap making books for beginners to get you started.

 Are you dedicated palm-free?
 THIS is the book for you, my friend.
 All recipes in this book (yes! every one!) are made without palm oil.

-This sweet little book by Jan Berry of the Nerdy Farm Wife, is packed with recipes, all for cold process soap making.
+This sweet little book, by Jan Berry of the Nerdy Farm Wife, is packed with recipes for making cold process soap.
 While the pictures aren’t as sumptuous as the aforementioned books, it is full of great soaping info for the complete soap making novice.

-But my personal favorite thing about this book is the natural soap colorant gallery.
+The key feature, and my personal favorite thing about this book, is the natural soap colorant gallery.
 If I’m ever stuck trying to create a specific color for my soap, naturally, I can browse the gallery and usually find the perfect natural colorant.
+Forget trial and error and wasting tons of ingredients trying to get the perfect soap color; the Nerdy Farm Wife has done all the hard work for you.
+The soap colorant gallery alone is more than worth the price of the book.

 Easy Homemade Melt and Pour Soaps by Jan Berry

-If you’re not ready for making soap with lye, the melt and pour soap method is what you need.
+If you’re not ready for making soap with lye, the melt and pour soap method will feel more comfortable to you.
 This gorgeous book, another gem by Jan Berry, will help you craft lovely melt and pour bars using natural colorants and ingredients.

 The recipes are super simple, but look impressive.
 They’re uniquely organized into collections, such as “Sunlight and Seashore,” “Field and Forest,” “Desert Inspiration,” and more, so that you can find your favorite theme.